Updated January 21, 2019 to reflect latest rejection of Brexit deal.

 For UK brands, of course it has meant special treatment for the PII of its domestic (resident) citizens, as well as European citizens resident in other countries; because, as we all know, U.K. citizens are also European citizens.
 However, following the UK’s decision to leave the bloc, the government will be actioning its plans to split from the EU, which is provisionally set at 29 March 2019.
 Since GDPR is a European Union law, and the UK will no longer be part of that political body (of course, physically, the UK is still part of Europe), this has raised some questions.
 You might be wondering how Brexit will, if at all, change how data is collected, processed and used.
 Here’s my take on this issue:

 1. What effect, if any, does Brexit have on GDPR?
 Brexit is still expected to take at least two (2) years to take full effect— meaning there should be a relatively orderly transition creating a cross-over period between the GDPR coming into force and the UK exiting the EU.
 The UK will need to comply with the Regulation while it is still a part of the EU.
 Another reason is the extraterritorial reach of the GDPR.
 UK companies continuing to do business with the EU after Brexit will need to comply with the Regulation to avoid infringements.
+This is only true if they have a Brexit “deal” that is approved by the UK Parliament – and, of course, Parliament rejected the proposed deal with the EU on January 15th.
+If they don’t get a deal, then they leave the EU on 29 March this year with no transition at all.
+It will be a cliff-hanger, and very damaging to business.
+It was previously thought this was only a theoretical possibility – now it looks more likely than ever.

 2. After Brexit, can I continue to transfer data from the EU to the UK?
 Right now, being a part of the EU, the UK is NOT a third party country.
 However, if Brexit does occur, the UK would be considered a third party country and would have to follow the rules for moving data to a third party country—just as the U.S. does now.
+(As it stands today, the U.S. is not recognized by the EC.)
 After Brexit, companies can continue to transfer data to the UK provided that the UK is recognized by the European Commission as a country offering adequate protection.
-As it stands today, the U.S. is not recognized by the EC.

 *There are three possible outcomes in relation to the UK’s application for an adequacy decision: